1974–75 Spirits of St. Louis season: Preseason transactions

-Following the 1973-74 season the Carolina Cougars were purchased for $1.5 million by new owners including Ozzie Silna, Daniel Silna, Harry Weltman, Donald Schupak and Donald Schupak.
+Following the 1973–74 season the Carolina Cougars were purchased for $1.5 million by new owners including Ozzie Silna, Daniel Silna, Harry Weltman, and Donald Schupak.
 The new owners moved the team to St. Louis and began play as the Spirits of St. Louis.
 Rudy Martzke was named Director of Operations.

-In May 1974 the Spirits sold Teddy McClain to the Kentucky Colonels.
+In May 1974 the Spirits sold Ted McClain to the Kentucky Colonels.

 On May 10, 1974, the Spirits released Jim Chones.
 On June 20, 1974, the Spirits sold Mack Calvin to the Denver Nuggets, and that same month Billy Cunningham left the team to return to the NBA.
+Cunningham's departure from the team would allow the ABA to give them a bonus pick the following year, though the Spirits would ultimately decline using that selection on their end that year.
 On July 17, 1974, the Spirits signed Marvin Barnes, who had been drafted by the Denver Nuggets, to a seven-year, $2.1 million contract; the ABA awarded Denver an additional 1975 first-round draft choice as compensation.
-On September 27, 1974, the Spirits signed Don Chaney of the Boston Celtics to a three-year, $600,000 contract to begin with the 1975-76 season.
+On September 27, 1974, the Spirits signed Don Chaney of the Boston Celtics to a three-year, $600,000 contract to begin with the 1975–76 season.
 Also in September 1974 the Spirits signed Maurice Lucas to a six-year contract.

-Bob McKinnon became the Spirits' coach prior to the season, replacing Larry Brown who left for the Denver Nuggets along with Carl Scheer.
+Bob MacKinnon became the Spirits' coach prior to the season, replacing Larry Brown who left for the Denver Nuggets along with Carl Scheer.

 In September 1974 Bob Costas was hired as the Spirits' radio announcer.

 Preseason exhibition games

-Unlike most ABA teams, the Spirits did not play preseason exhibition games against NBA opponents prior to the 1974-75 season, though they did before the 1975-76 season, and in prior seasons as the Carolina Cougars.
+Unlike most ABA teams, the Spirits did not play preseason exhibition games against NBA opponents prior to the 1974–75 season, though they did before the 1975–76 season, and in prior seasons as the Carolina Cougars.